bxt/wptemplates/README.md

 wikipedia articles, since there ist a lot of useful stuff encoded as templates.

-Currently only templates are parsed, all other markup is ignored.
+Currently only templates and links are parsed, all other markup is ignored.

 ## Installation